Prometric | DHA | HAAD mock test 3

 14.

-A client is receiving vinCRIStine.
-What should the nurse expect the dietary plan to include to minimize the side effects of vinCRIStine?
+A client undergoing chemotherapy is prescribed vinCRIStine.
+The nurse is reviewing the dietary plan with the client.
+Which dietary recommendation should the nurse expect to include to help minimize the side effects of vinCRIStine?

 15.